Frequently Asked Questions (FAQs)

 Q: I have taken online training.
 Can I receive points towards my recertification?

 A: The ABC has developed guidelines to grant points for such training.
-Refer to the Recertification page for a link to the approved courses.
+Refer to the “Continuing Education Links” section of the Recertification page for a link to the approved courses.

 Q: What happens if I do not submit my Rules of Professional Conduct and recertification fees by June 1st?

-A: If you do not submit both your Rules of Professional Conduct and your recertification maintenance fee by June 1st, your certification will be placed on probation and you will risk having your certification revoked.
+A: If you do not submit both your Rules of Professional Conduct and your recertification maintenance fee by March 1st, your certification will be placed on probation and you will risk having your certification revoked.
+Additional late fees will be applied.
+After June 1st they get suspended and no professional development reports will be processed.

 Other FAQs